scarnecchia/synpuf-utilities/readme.md

 The 20 SCDM-formatted datasets can be found on the [Sentinel website](https://www.sentinelinitiative.org/methods-data-tools/software-packages-toolkits/medicare-claims-synthetic-public-use-files-sentinel-0)

-Alternatively, download all 20 subsamples by using the following command line script:
+Alternatively, Linux users may download all 20 subsamples by using the following command line script:

 ```bash
 for num in {1..20}; do